 Communicating online with a diverse group of people can be challenging.
 Sometimes we struggle to convey what we mean through the written word, or others might misinterpret what was written.
 Many factors contribute to these communication breakdowns: how we are feeling on the day, our personal experiences and backgrounds, our culture—the list goes on.
 It’s inevitable that at some stage, we will unintentionally offend or trigger someone in the community with what we have written or feel that way ourselves.

 The important thing is to be aware when this is happening so that you can take steps towards supporting yourself.
-This might include taking a short break from the Daybreak community, checking in with those people you know are most helpful for you at times when you are distressed, such as close friends, support workers, carers, your doctor, psychologist and/or family to talk about your experience, or getting in touch with the Daybreak Care Navigators through the app (click the speech bubble icon at the bottom of your screen) so that we can support you.
+This might include taking a short break from the Daybreak community, checking in with those people you know are most helpful for you at times when you are distressed, such as close friends, support workers, carers, your doctor, psychologist and/or family to talk about your experience.

 You must be eighteen (18) years of age or over to create a user account on the App.
 You cannot create a user account for anyone other than yourself.
 You cannot create more than one user account.